antonio-morales/Fuzzing101/Exercise 8/Readme.md

 As we see in [exercise 6](../Exercise%206), inserting the ``AFL_LOOP`` is the way that we have to tell AFL++ that we want to enable the persistent mode.
 In this case, however, we don't have access to the source code.

 We can instead make use of the AFL_QEMU_PERSISTENT_ADDR to specify the start of the persistent loop.
-I advise you to set this address to the beggining of a function.
-You can found more information about AFL_QEMU persistent options [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/qemu_mode/README.persistent.md).
+I advise you to set this address to the beginning of a function.
+You can find more information about AFL_QEMU persistent options [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/qemu_mode/README.persistent.md).

-For finding an appropiate offset we can make use of a dissasembler like IDA or Ghidra.
+For finding an appropriate offset we can make use of a disassembler like IDA or Ghidra.
 In my case, I chose the following offset ``0x08546a00``:

 ![](Images/6.png)

-There is an easier alternative to use a dissasembler: to use **callgrind**.
+There is an easier alternative to use a disassembler: to use **callgrind**.

-First of all, we will install valgrind and kcachegrind with the followind command line:
+First of all, we will install valgrind and kcachegrind with the following command line:

 ```
 sudo apt-get install valgrind